-Part 3 of our blog series looks at those factors you may not have considered when thinking about how to live with and prevent arthritis.
+Part 3 of our blog series What Can I Do to Prevent Arthritis, looks at those factors you may not have considered when thinking about how to live with and prevent arthritis.
 How you take care of yourself, your attitude and your outlook play an important part in how you feel.
 While having a positive outlook and adopting a healthy lifestyle may not cure your pain, it may help you live more comfortably and actively.

 Pain can cause stress.
 Stress can cause muscle tension.
 Muscle tension can cause pain.
 Stress can be a vicious cycle that contributes to arthritis pain and dysfunction.
 Learning and practicing relaxation techniques can lead to less pain and a better outlook on your arthritis.